apache/causeway-site/content/documentation.md

 {col-md-12
 ## <a name="modules">Modules</a>

 Optional supporting modules to use within your app.
-Some implement API defined in the applib; see this <a href="./reference/services.html">summary</a>.
+Some implement API defined in the applib; see <a href="./reference/services.html">summary</a>.

 }